tigerVPN isn’t a big name in the VPN industry, but it’s been around since 2011 and has developed an attractive, tiger-themed range of custom apps.

 The lack of a VPN kill switch means that your true IP address is at risk of being exposed to third parties should the VPN connection drop.

 We can’t recommend tigerVPN to users looking for VPN to use in China – it just doesn’t offer the necessary obfuscation tools to beat the Great Firewall’s censorship.

 If you need to bypass censorship in China or any other high-censorship countries, such as Turkey, Iran, and Saudi Arabia, our top pick is ExpressVPN.

-tigerVPN collects a fair amount of connection metadata but thankfully none of this is personally-identifiable, and it doesn’t log your online activities or DNS queries.
+tigerVPN collects a fair amount of connection data but thankfully none of this is personally-identifiable, and it doesn’t log your online activities or DNS queries.